David Vedvick

 An alternative, open source streaming music client for JRiver Media Center.

-• Synchronize audio from a JRMC server to device
+• Synchronize audio from JRMC server to device.

 • Interfaces with apps that implement the Scrobble Droid interface (Simple Last.fm Scrobbler is my scrobbler of choice) for scrobbling to Last.fm or Libre.fm